Inflectra/spira-documentation/docs/External_Bug_Tracking_Integration/Using SpiraTeam with JIRA 3  4.md

 -   **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in SpiraTeam Incident Severity field (which does not exist in JIRA).
-This can be left empty for now and will be discussed below in section 3.2.
+This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).

 -   **Custom 02 -- 05** -- these are not currently used by the plug-in
 and should be left blank.